tosxin-456/tosxin-456/README.md

   I am a Front-End Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Nigeria.

-  - :telescope: I’m working as a Software Engineer and contributing to frontend for building web applications.
+  - :telescope: I’m working as a Software Engineer and contributing to frontend for building web applications and backend in creating robust servers

 - :seedling: Exploring Technical Content Writing and Mentorship.